-I have just come into the uh possession of some very interesting documents, uh, ladies and gentlemen, to go directly to Senator Kennedy's desire to subpoena the Library of Congress for these cap records.
+I have just come into the possession of some very interesting documents, ladies and gentlemen, that go directly to Senator Kennedy's desire to subpoena the Library of Congress for these cap records to find out exactly just what kind of a racist pig Sam Alito is.

 A racist sexist pig.